bwassie/LoL-match-analytics/README.md

 # League of Legends Match Analytics
 ![LoL logo](https://upload.wikimedia.org/wikipedia/en/7/77/League_of_Legends_logo.png)
 This is a small analytics projects about one of my favorite eSports: League of Legends (LoL).
 I am trying to predict match outcomes from historical match data.
+The methodology and results can be found on my [blog](https://bwassie.wordpress.com/2018/05/21/league-of-legends-match-predictions/).
 The folder `utils` contains the utilities I used to make some of the SQL querying and data processing easier.

 All of the data has been kindly provided by [Tim Sevenhuysen](https://twitter.com/TimSevenhuysen) on his website: [Oracle's Elixir](https://oracleselixir.com/).
 The images in this document and the overview below are all copied from this wikipedia aritlce about [League of Legends](https://en.wikipedia.org/wiki/League_of_Legends):